Arsalan-M/CPE233/README.md

 # CPE233 - Computer Design and Assembly Language Programming
-This repository includes all associated System Verilog code used in devlelopment of the 8-bit RAT Architecture CPU
+This repository includes all associated System Verilog code used in devlelopment of the 8-bit RAT Architecture CPU, including assembly code for the game "Snake".

 Computer Architecture can be seen as the following: